My Personal Story

 - I’m certified as a Life Coach and a Christian Coach.
 I love to help women partner with Jesus and live in his exceptional love to find happiness, healing, clarity, the strength and courage to pursue their dreams and achieve the specific missions God created them to do.

-- I’m a love and domestic abuse Consultant for churches, their staff, and other caregivers to understand, support, and provide a place of sanctuary for the abused victims in their congregations.
+- I’m a love and domestic abuse Christian speaker and consultant for churches, their staff, and other caregivers.
+I help them to understand, support, and provide a place of sanctuary for the abused victims in their congregations.

 - I have helped and inspired thousands of women through Bible Studies, workshops, retreats, my blog, books, social media and Online courses are coming soon!